Engagement shoot at Wicksteed Park

 Establishing a relationship with your photographer before your wedding will make a difference in the outcome of your wedding photos.
-I’ll take note of how you interact with each other, your individual personalities and even your quirks.
-These details will help me to capture moments on the wedding day that are unique to just the two of you.
+I’ll take note of how you interact with each other, your individual personalities, and even your quirks.
+These details will help me to capture moments on the wedding day that is unique to just the two of you.

 You’ll get to see professional photos of yourselves before the wedding.

 The advantage of seeing professional pics before saying “I do” is you can let me know ahead of time if there are shots or angles you don’t care for, and you can point out shots you do like too.
 Remember, communication is key.
 Tip: If possible you can have your hair and makeup trial done on the same day as your engagement session.
 This way, you get to see how it looks in photos and can let your stylists know if there’s anything you’d like to change.
 Once you see your engagement images and get excited about them, you’ll have more confidence in yourselves and in your photographer.
 When the time comes to tie the knot, you’ll look forward to having your pictures taken, instead of dreading the thought of having a camera pointed at you all day.